NA-MIC/ProjectWeek/README.md

 ## Upcoming Project Weeks

-- [30th Project Week](PW30_2019_GranCanaria/README.md) will take place January 28 through February 1, 2019 in Las Palmas, Gran Canaria, Spain.
+- The [31st Project Week](https://na-mic.github.io/ProjectWeek/PW31_2019_Boston/) is scheduled for June 24-28, 2019 at MIT, Cambridge, MA.

 **Plan ahead:**
-* The [31st Project Week](https://na-mic.github.io/ProjectWeek/PW31_2019_Boston/) is scheduled for June 24-28, 2019 at MIT, Cambridge, MA.
+* [32nd Project Week](PW32_2020_GranCanaria/README.md) will take place January 20-24, 2020 in Las Palmas, Gran Canaria, Spain.

 * Please contact the organizers if you have interest in hosting a Project Week event.

 ## Past Project Weeks